 - Finish the Glaze: Add the soy sauce (or tamari), vanilla, and salt to the saucepan and whisk everything together.
 Remove the saucepan from heat.

-- Toss Snack Mix: Divide the corn Chex, pretzels, and nuts between 2 large bowls.
+- Toss Snack Mix: Divide the corn Chex, pretzels, nuts, and popcorn between 2 large bowls.
 Mix the contents in each bowl.

 - Add Glaze & Furikake: Divide the glaze between the two bowls.
 Use 2 spatulas to toss and coat the dry ingredients with the glaze.
 Then, sprinkle 1/4 cup of furikake into each bowl.
 Toss again to distribute the furikake.